Neeraj Pandey: Career

-In 2022, Neeraj Pandey co-founded Boot Room Sports Media LLP with his business partners Shital Bhatia and Sudip Tewari.
-The label has produced Kaun Pravin Tambe? and Bandon Mein Tha Dum!..
-Bandon Mein Tha Dum!, is a four part docuseries for VOOT chronicling India's dramatic 2020–21 Border-Gavaskar Trophy win against Australia at the Gabba.
+In 2022, Pandey co-founded Boot Room Sports Media LLP with Shital Bhatia and Sudip Tewari.
+The company has produced sports-focused content including Kaun Pravin Tambe? based on the life of cricketer Pravin Tambe and Bandon Mein Tha Dum!, a documentary series chronicling India's 2020–21 Border-Gavaskar Trophy victory in Australia for VOOT.

-In 2023, under his banner Friday Storytellers, Neeraj Pandey collaborated with Amazon Mini TV to produce Hack: Crimes Online, a cyber-crime thriller series.
-He also expanded into non-fiction with a slate of documentaries in history and sports.
-In partnership with Discovery Plus, his company produced three historical documentaries, Secrets of Sinauli, Secrets of the Kohinoor, and Secrets of the Buddha Relics, all hosted by Manoj Bajpayee as part of the 'Secrets' franchise.
+In partnership with Discovery Plus, he also expanded into non-fiction with a slate of historical documentaries and created Secrets of Sinauli, Secrets of the Kohinoor, and Secrets of the Buddha Relics, all hosted by Manoj Bajpayee as part of the 'Secrets' franchise.

-In 2024 he directed Auron Mein Kahan Dum Tha.
-This was his first association with Ajay Devgn.
+In 2024 he written and directed Auron Mein Kahan Dum Tha. starring Ajay Devgn and Tabu (actress).

-In 2024, he directed Sikandar Ka Muqaddar, a Hindi-language heist thriller starring Jimmy Sheirgill, Avinash Tiwary and Tamannaah Bhatia under the banner of Friday Storytellers and was released on Netflix on 29 November 2024.
+Neeraj Pandey has also written his debut novel titled Ghalib Danger which was launched on 6 December 2013.